petenelson/dashboard-directory-size/readme.txt

 == Changelog ==

-= v1.6.0 ??, 2017 =
+= v1.6.0 February 24, 2017 =
 * Added a setting for number of decimal places when displaying sizes.
-* Added ability to show a sum of all selected items
+* Added ability to show a sum of all selected items.

 = v1.5.0 June 17, 2016 =
 * Viewing/refreshing directory sizes from the dahsboard widget is now done via an async REST API request